USE PROMO CODE

 The mobile app is a watered down version of the main Party poker offering.
 The lobby takes a bit of getting used to, with the sorting/filtering options not being intuitive and also taking up a third of the screen.
 The ability to sort by players at a table (which you can’t do by default in the full version) is a welcome addition.

 The real problem is when you sit down at the tables: the sounds are annoying (they can thankfully be turned off), but PartyPoker has added auto-rebuy feature for most cash game tables.

 Instead, you can either use preset bet amounts (like ¾ pot, pot, etc.), or use a wheel-like graphic which can give you more precise bet types as you move it up and down.
 Expect to time out occasionally as you attempt to narrow down the exact bet you want under the pressure of a rapidly falling timer.

 You can jump in any of your favorite cash games, Sit & Gos, and tournaments with only a couple taps, however, so it is quite simple to get yourself into the action in no time flat.

-As of late, Party has been having a bit of difficulty hitting the guarantees on its daily $10k and $5k, and has even been forced to cancel the $10k a few times.
+As of late, Party has been having a bit of difficulty hitting the guarantees on its daily $10k and $2.5k, and has even been forced to cancel the $10k a few times.
 Cash game traffic is also down, and according to Pokerscout, the sites garners 40 to 50 percent less than rivals WSOP/888 and PokerStars.
-The opening night of the 2017 Spring GSSS was not promising either, as there was about $10,000 in overlay on a $50,000 Sunday guarantee.
-In the past, opening GSSS tournies had no problem clearing higher guarantees.
+This was only magnified when WSOP was able to join player pools from NJ, DE and NV.
+Party is set up to take a bigger slice of the pie when other states are able to join the interstate pact.

 According to its website, Party takes out 5% in rake for every cash game pot, which is on par with its New Jersey competitors.
 The maximum rake per hand dealt is generally higher, however, which means more money taken out in the biggest pots across all stakes.